OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 ### AppRole recommended best practises #{approle-best-practises}

 The [AppRole](https://www.vaultproject.io/docs/auth/approle) authentication method is considered a _trusted-broker_ method.
-Simply put, this means that the onus of trust rests in the system that acts as the authentication intermediary (the _broker_) between the client (typically an Octopus deployment target) and Vault.
+This means that the onus of trust rests in the system that acts as the authentication intermediary (the _broker_) between the client (typically an Octopus deployment target) and Vault.

-Rather than repeating what's already there, I encourage you to read both the [tutorial](https://learn.hashicorp.com/tutorials/vault/pattern-approle?in=vault/recommended-patterns) and the [AppRole Pull Authentication guide](https://learn.hashicorp.com/tutorials/vault/approle) in the Vault documentation for more details about the recommended patterns for Vault AppRole use.
+One of the most important best practises to adopt is to avoid storing an AppRole SecretID.
+Instead use [response wrapping](https://www.vaultproject.io/docs/concepts/response-wrapping) to provide a [wrapping token](https://www.vaultproject.io/docs/concepts/response-wrapping#response-wrapping-tokens) that will provide an access mechanism to retrieve a SecretID when required.
+This method of obtaining a SecretID is also known as a [Pull mode](https://www.vaultproject.io/docs/auth/approle#pull-and-push-secretid-modes) as it requires the SecretID to be fetched from the AppRole.

+The Vault documentation contains [recommended patterns](https://learn.hashicorp.com/tutorials/vault/pattern-approle?in=vault/recommended-patterns) when using AppRole authentication.

-The highlights for me are:
+The TL;DR of the recommendations are:
+- Use a secured system to act as the broker for retrieving a wrapped SecretID.
 - Use [response wrapping](https://www.vaultproject.io/docs/concepts/response-wrapping) to obtain a SecretID.
-- Use a secured system to act as the broker for retrieving a wrapped SecretID.
 - Limit the number of uses and Time-to-live (TTL) value for a SecretID to prevent overuse.
 - Avoid [anti-patterns](https://learn.hashicorp.com/tutorials/vault/pattern-approle?in=vault/recommended-patterns#anti-patterns) such as having the broker retrieve secrets.